Tenant Lease Review: Protect Your Rights Before You Move In

 Why Use SaferLease?

-Our AI is specifically calibrated to identify tenant-unfavorable provisions — clauses that are technically legal but that shift risk, cost, or burden unfairly onto the tenant.
+Our AI is calibrated specifically to identify tenant-unfavorable provisions — not just illegal clauses, but technically legal language that shifts risk, cost, or burden unreasonably onto the tenant.
+Every flagged item is explained from the perspective of what it means for your rights, your money, and your tenancy.

 What Your AI Lease Review Looks Like